 Most other details in the novel are the products of this writer’s imagination.

 Lori Knutson’s novel takes an intriguing look into a rural east-central Alberta village during the Depression and the suspicious death that occurs there.
 Knutson spins a web of mystery as we all try to learn just what happened to Denby Jullsen.
 The story is filled with lively characters and even the town plays its part in this sexy and violent novel.

-~Kelly Clemmer, co-author 13 Ways to Kill Your Community and Editor-in-Chief of Star News Inc.
+~Kelly Clemmer, co-author 13 Ways to Kill Your Community and former Editor-in-Chief of Star News Inc.